 After learning the many benefits of planting goldenrod and the simplicity of goldenrod care, you may wish to include it near your garden.
 Goldenrod plants provide nectar for migrating butterflies and bees, encouraging them to remain in the area and pollinate your crops.
 Planting goldenrod near the vegetable garden can draw bad bugs away from valuable vegetables.
 Goldenrods attract beneficial insects as well, which may do away with damaging insects when they approach the food source offered by these plants.

 More than a hundred varieties of goldenrod exist, with one for every climate.
-Many are U.S. natives.
-Goldenrod plants are clump forming perennials; wildflowers that exist on rainwater and add a golden beauty to the landscape.
-Often thought of as the cause of summer allergies, the species is falsely accused, as the pollen from allergy creating ragweed is present at the time of goldenrod blooms.
+Many are native to the United States.
+Goldenrod plants are clump-forming perennial wildflowers that exist on rainwater and add a golden beauty to the landscape.
+Often thought of as the cause of summer allergies, the species is falsely accused, as the pollen from allergy-creating ragweed is present at the time of goldenrod blooms.
 All goldenrods are late bloomers, flowering in late summer throughout fall with stunning bright yellow flowers.

 How to Grow Goldenrod Plants